Brand Names: U.S.

 - You may break the tablet in half.
 Do not chew or crush.

-- If you break the tablet in half, use the other half of the tablet for the next dose, as told by your doctor.
-Throw away half-tablets not used within a few days.
+- If you break the tablet in half, use the other half of the tablet for the next dose, as told by the doctor.
+Throw away half-tablets not used within 28 days.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, get an oral syringe, a dropper, a spoon, or a cup (only for older children) from your pharmacist.